CatherineJOnia/CatherineJOnia/README.md

 ### My name is Catherine and I am a Full Stack Software Engineer.
 As a developer, I take pride in developing applications that are functional, visually appealing, and user-friendly.

 ### I’m passionate about nature, sustainability, mental health awareness, minority representation, and, of course, coding!
-Currently, I’m seeking an Entry-Level Software Developer role.
+Currently, I’m seeking an Entry Level Software Developer role.
 If you know of any opportunities or want to hire me, I would be thrilled to [hear](mailto:catherinejonia@gmail.com) from you!

 ### When I'm not coding, you can find me working on a problem at the climbing gym, patroning a local boba shop, or planning my next international trip!
 A few things on my bucket list are hiking the W Trek in Torres Del Paine, Patagonia, visiting the bioluminescent Waitomo Glowworm Caves in New Zealand, and diving with whale sharks in Maldives.